Tips for How to Get an Internship in College

 Bottom line: If you’re still a college student or just starting on your career path, an internship prepares you to enter the workforce full time with professional experience.
 And even high school students can plan ahead for their career path.

 An internship opportunity is either paid or unpaid, with some unpaid internship providing other benefits such as college credit.
-If your priority is to gain experience, consider an unpaid internship.
+If your priority is to gain work experience, consider an unpaid internship.
 However, if income is a necessity, a paid internship might be the better option.

 According to Indeed.com, the availability of a paid internship may depend on these factors: